 - Apple AirPrint and Google Cloud Print support

 - Front "fine art feed" and front "straight paper path."

 Watch a brief video on the P800 paper feed systems

 For Epson 3880 and 3800 users, the removal of the rear single sheet path might come as a surprise.
 However, the front path has been redesigned for double duty.
-By opening a rear door on the printer, the path becomes the "fine art feed" for heavy and thick products like canvas and cotton fine art media.
+The path becomes the "fine art feed" for heavy and thick products like canvas and cotton fine art media by opening a rear door on the printer.
 Close the rear door and the front path becomes the "straight paper path", suitable for board thickness media.
-Using Blanco Matte Canvas, San Gabriel Baryta SemiGloss 2.0, and Aurora Art papers, we found using the front path easy.

 The top tray can hold 20 to 100 sheets of paper, depending on the thickness of your media.
 It P800 seems to share the same feed mechanism as its 13" cousin, the P600.
 The mechanism is more robust than expected and fed Red River's fine photo and art media.